vdbergh/vtjson/README.md

 ```
 For many more examples see the file `test_validate.py` in the source distribution.
 ## FAQ
-Q: Why not just use the Python implementation of `JSON schema` (see `https://pypi.org/project/jsonschema/`)?
+Q: Why not just use the Python implementation of `JSON schema` (see https://pypi.org/project/jsonschema/)?

 A: Various reasons.
 - `vtjson` can validate objects which are more general than strictly JSON.
 See the introductory example above.
 - More fundamentally the design philosophy of `vtsjon` is different.
 A `vtjson` schema leverages the versatile Python language whereas a `JSON` schema  is language independent and fully declarative.
-Both of these are of course a very nice properties.
-This being said, declarative languages have a tendency to suffer from feature creep when trying to deal with more and more exotic use cases (e.g. `css`). `vtjson` on the other hand is partially declarative, but it is also expected that, when needed, additional functionality will be provided with bits of imperative code (see the `ordered_pair` example below).
+Both of these are of course a very nice properties, but, this being said, declarative languages have a tendency to suffer from feature creep when trying to deal with more and more exotic use cases (e.g. `css`). `vtjson` on the other hand is partially declarative, but it is also expected that, when needed, additional functionality will be provided with bits of imperative code (see the `ordered_pair` example below).
 In practice this is what you will need anyway since a purely declarative language will never be able to deal with every possible validation scenario.

 Q: How is this different from https://pypi.org/project/json-checker/ \?